libertyernie/WavLoopSelector/README.md

 This program is provided as-is without any warranty, implied or otherwise.
 By using this program, the end user agrees to take full responsibility regarding its proper and lawful use.
 The authors/hosts/distributors cannot be held responsible for any damage resulting in the use of this program, nor can they be held accountable for the manner in which it is used.

+Normal usage:

+    WavLoopSelector.exe [in-file] [out-file]

+Read-only usage:

+    WavLoopSelector.exe [in-file]

+In read-only mode, the OK and Cancel buttons will be hidden and no changes will be saved.